 One of the most powerful ways for scientists to document and communicate their work is through photography.
 Unfortunately, most scientists have little or no training in that craft.
 In this book, celebrated science photographer Felice Frankel offers a guide for creating science images that are both accurate and visually stunning.
 Picturing Science and Engineering provides detailed instructions for making science photographs using the DSLR camera, the flatbed scanner, and the phone camera.
 The book includes a series of step-by-step case studies, describing how final images were designed for cover submissions and other kinds of visualizations.
 Lavishly illustrated in color throughout, the book encourages the reader to learn by doing, following Frankel as she recreates the stages of discovery that lead to a good science visual.
 Frankel shows readers how to present their work with graphics—how to tell a visual story—and considers issues of image adjustment and enhancement.
 She describes how developing the right visual to express a concept not only helps make science accessible to nonspecialists, but also informs the science itself, helping scientists clarify their thinking.
-Within the book are specific URLs where readers can view Frankel's online tutorials at the book's website—visual “punctuations” of this printed edition.
-Additional materials, including tutorials and videos, can be found online at the book's website.
+The book includes references to Frankel's online tutorials at the book's website—visual “punctuations” of this printed edition—along with how-to videos and other additional materials.

 Published with the help of funding from Furthermore: a program of the J. M. Kaplan fund

 Pre-Order Hardcover$39.95 T | £30.00 ISBN: 9780262038553 472 pp. | 9 in x 10 in 508 color illus.